jeremyspatrick/DeepMind-Atari-Deep-Q-Learner/README.md

 # DeepMind Atari Deep Q Learner

+[2017-02-22 update] I used cudnn to speed up training of the DQN.
+On Jetson TX1, I was able to reduce training time by roughly 1/3 by changing only a few lines of code.
+Please refer to my blog post, [Using cuDNN to Speed Up DQN Training on Jetson TX1](https://jkjung-avt.github.io/dqn-cudnn/), for more details.

 This repository was forked from [kuz's](https://github.com/kuz/DeepMind-Atari-Deep-Q-Learner).
 I made a few changes to the code so that it could run on NVIDIA's Jetson TX1 platform.

 After training the Deep Q Learner on Jetson TX1 for roughly a week, the AI agent could play the 'pong' game like this: